Cobra-Technologies-GmbH/OmegaCoin/doc/tor.md

 The directory can be different of course, but (both) port numbers should be equal to your omegacoind's P2P listen port (51472 by default).

-	-externalip=X   You can tell pivx about its publicly reachable address using this option, and this can be a v2 .onion address (v3 .onion addresses are not supported by the PIVX network).
-Given the above configuration, you can find your .onion address in /var/lib/tor/pivx-service/hostname.
+	-externalip=X   You can tell omegacoin about its publicly reachable address using this option, and this can be a v2 .onion address (v3 .onion addresses are not supported by the OMEGACOIN network).
+Given the above configuration, you can find your .onion address in /var/lib/tor/omegacoin-service/hostname.
 For connections
 	                coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), .onion addresses are given preference for your node to advertise itself with.